Tim Frazier: Personal life

-Frazier is the younger brother of Krystal Frazier, a former Rice basketball guard.
-She was an All-Conference USA selection after averaging over 10 points per game in her final seasons.
 Tim Frazier graduated in May 2013 with a 3.1 grade point average in supply chain and information systems at Smeal College of Business.
 Frazier added a second bachelor's degree in communication arts and sciences the following year.
 He later served as the basketball team's representative to the Penn State Student Athlete Advisory Board and was a member of the secret society Parmi Nous while at Penn State.
+In March 2023, Frazier had his first child.